microsoft/Picnic/README.md

 against attacks by quantum computers.
 This is a reference implementation of these schemes.
 The scheme and parameter sets are specified in the [Picnic Specification Document](https://github.com/Microsoft/Picnic/blob/master/spec).

-A research papers describing the signature scheme are also available on the [Picnic website](https://microsoft.github.io/Picnic/).
+Research papers describing the signature scheme are also available on the [Picnic website](https://microsoft.github.io/Picnic/).

 The library is provided under the MIT License.
 The authors are Steven Goldfeder and Greg Zaverucha.